donboulton666/bibwoe.com/src/content/posts/judeo-christian.md

 > We are better than others lie.

-The Jews hated my son Jesus and had the Romans kill him.
+The Jews hated my son Jesus and had the Romans Crucify him.
 The Jews hate everyone, "not Jewish", as they are not God's chosen.

 </Section>